rhezab/smile/docs/principles.md

 Here's an example.
 In the past with psiTurk you called `psiturk.saveData()` when you wanted to push the current data from your experiment to the database.
 You might do this multiple times in the task, often at the end of a block of trials.
 However, it could make sense to engineer this so it happens automatically.
 Now you as the task developer don't have to think about when to save the data, you can trust that it has been worked out for you and it means you have one less thing to think about (or possibly forget!).[^forget]

 [^forget]: This has happened.
 Once because a student didn't know they needed to call the save data function and another time because they forgot to do it.
 The fact that this happens is an indication that something is wrong in a way since there's no point to doing an experiment where you don't save the data so why should you even need to think about it?
+Think about it -- you are using a package to help you make experiments and saving the data is left to you as an **option**? :monocle_face:

-Another example is the 15-step[ process to](https://psiturk.readthedocs.io/en/latest/tutorials/heroku.html) deploy psiTurk to the Heroku cloud](https://psiturk.readthedocs.io/en/latest/tutorials/heroku.html).
+Another example is the [15-step process](https://psiturk.readthedocs.io/en/latest/tutorials/heroku.html) to deploy psiTurk to the Heroku cloud.
+Instead, it would make sense for reasonable choices to be made about the configurations and all this to happen in the background, automatically.

 ## Don't repeat yourself.